sugi-chan/dsb_unet/README.md

 -add images to readme

 ## Done List
+- Since fully convolutional layers have fewer nodes than dense layers, dropout isnt the MOST helpful, will try run with L2 regularization across all layers and see how performance goes. (looks to be effective)

 -Deploy deeper Unet I think I can get at least up to 512 conv layers using my 1080X Nvidia card (DONE) 1080 is able to handle deeper Unet, but it requires that we use single image batches.
 Was able to build the Unet down to 1024 level.